-- Develop how prior, similar acts by the responding party are relevant and to what. - Measure the information gathered against the policies alleged to have been violated, applying the standard of proof (analysis). - Depending on your procedures, recommend a finding on whether the policy has been violated, or make the finding.
+- Develop how prior, similar acts by the responding party are relevant and to what. - Measure the information gathered against the policies alleged to have been violated, applying the standard of proof (analysis). - Recommend a finding on whether the policy has been violated, or make the finding, depending on your process.